ans-group/docs.ukfast.co.uk/source/network/firewalls/dedi_openport.md

 ![Access list example](files/editor2_zone_rule_example.png)

 The rule means Allow traffic from "any" source, to "linux", on the ports "linux.ports.fromoutside.tcp".
-You can hover your mouse of the named port and IP groups to the their contents.
+You can hover your mouse over the name of the port and IP groups to see their contents.

 # The Access List - Multi VLAN